nhd3009/bocchi_web_backend/README.md

-# 🛒 E-Commerce Backend API
+# 🛒 E-Commerce Backend API (Frontend in developement)

 This is the backend service for a simple E-Commerce application, built with **Spring Boot**, **Spring Security**, **JWT**, and **MySQL**.
 It uses Custom API Response to provide RESTful APIs for user authentication, product management, order processing, review & rating, etc.